Laemmi/fontsdelivery/README.md

 Fontserver application like Google Fonts

 ## Description
-The application works like Goggle Fonts.
+The application works like Google fonts.
 You can get complete css from give url.

 ## Use
 ``